f0uriest/GASTOp/docs/future_work.rst

 A better way to handle this situation is by implementing Abstract Base Classes (ABCs), which will be done to improve the quality of the program.
-The goal is to redifine Mutator, Crossover, and Selector classes as ABCs which contain some *run* method.
+The goal is to redefine Mutator, Crossover, and Selector classes as ABCs which contain some *run* method.
 Note that the *run* method will not be defined in the ABC itself.
 The current methods for Mutator, Crossover, and Selector will then be defined as subclasses of its corresponding ABC.
 For example, the gaussian Mutator method will now become a subclass of the ABC Mutator.
 Gaussian subclass will contain a *run* method which performs the gaussian mutation.
-Now a Gaussian Mutator object can get instatiated instead of a Mutator object as a whole which contains unnecessary information from the program's point of view.
+Now a Gaussian Mutator object can get instantiated instead of a Mutator object as a whole which contains unnecessary information from the program's point of view.